Parker C. Hirons (1824-1905)

 Muncie Star Press, August 1905

-I’ve treasured this newspaper clipping from The Muncie Star Press, dated August 1905, for many years.
-It holds corraborating and correlating genealogical information to other data that I have within my research, and yes, that’s important.
-It also holds rich context for the Hirons family narrative, but moreover it holds tremendous sentimental value as it features the only known image of my 3rd great-grandfather, Parker C. Hirons (1824-1905).
-In the image, Parker is seated on the right, alongside his youngest brother, William Jefferson (1833-1910), and their youngest sister, Sarah Mariah (1838-1915).
-They were the last three surviving Hirons siblings out of eight, the children of Thomas Hirons (1795-1838) and Nancy Ann Shaw (1800-1854) of Washington County, Pennsylvania.
+I’ve cherished this newspaper clipping from The Muncie Star Press, dated August 1905, for many years.
+It not only provides corroborating and complementary genealogical information to support my research but also offers rich context for the Hirons family story.
+Beyond its historical value, it holds immense sentimental significance as it features the only known photograph of my 3rd great-grandfather, Parker C. Hirons (1824–1905).
+In the image, Parker is seated on the right, alongside his youngest brother, William Jefferson Hirons (1833–1910), and their youngest sister, Sarah Mariah Hirons Satterfield (1838–1915).
+These three were the last surviving Hirons siblings out of eight, the children of Thomas Hirons (1795–1838) and Nancy Ann Shaw (1800–1854) of Washington County, Pennsylvania.

 Facebook Post Muncie 2023